rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   George Edward Moore
 -   [Friedrich Waismann](https://en.wikipedia.org/wiki/Friedrich_Waismann) (1896-1959)

+Wittgenstein in a letter to Russell in 1913:

+>   The big question now is, how must a system of signs be constituted in order to
+>   make every tautology recognizable as such IN ONE AND THE SAME WAY?
+>   This is the fundamental problem of logic! [^McGuinness2008p59]

 *Tractatus Logico-Philosophicus* (1922) [^Wittgenstein1922]

 >   *Tractatus Logico-Philosophicus* [is] the only philosophy book that Wittgenstein